 I – Self Realisation, Non-Duality and Enlightenment

 Most people are suffering from mistaken identity – taking ourselves to be someone we are not.
 The goal of psycho-spiritual development is to correct this mistaken identity; not to strengthen or improve our false identity.
-The self that we think we are does not exist; it is a figment of our imagination.
-The self that we think we are cannot awaken – we have to awaken from that false-self in order to realise our true-Self.
-When this occurs, we realise that we have been our true-Self all along, but had simply forgotten.
+The self-that-we-think-we-are does not ontologically exist; it is a mental creation or figment of our imagination.
+The self-that-we-think-we-are cannot awaken – we have to awaken from that false-self in order to realise our true-Self.
+When this occurs, we realise that we have been our true-Self all along but had simply forgotten.

 Our inner journey takes us through the labyrinth of our ego structures to discover our true-Self (at the core of our being).
 A labyrinth differs from a maze in that it only has one path which leads to the centre, so the path is already mapped out for us – all we have to do is walk it.
-If we stop resisting and controlling, the flow of life will naturally carry us to our destination.
-Some parts of the journey will be tough and others will be wonderful, but they will all be experiential opportunities for the reintegration, development and liberation of our consciousness.
+If we stop resisting and controlling, the flow of life will naturally guide us deeper into our being where we will realise more of our true nature.
+Some parts of the journey will be tough, and others will be wonderful, but they will all be experiential opportunities for the reintegration, development and liberation of our consciousness.